thelegendofmario/open-scouting/README.md

 - **`DJANGO_SUPERUSER_PASSWORD`** - Replace with your superuser's password
 - **`DJANGO_SUPERUSER_EMAIL`** - Replace with your superuser's email

+Additionally, you should configure the environment variables for setting up emails

 Finally, building and running the server is as simple as running the following
 ```bash